sswam/allemande/doc/guide.md

 - N.B.
 NOTE WELL!
 Please do NOT quote JavaScript in backticks or indent the whole block if you want it to run in the browser, i.e. in the chat app.
 - N.B.
 NOTE WELL!
 Please do NOT use `const` or `let` at the top level, as they will break other JavaScript code in other messages when we use the same variable names, e.g. iterating on code.
 - Please use uPlot for charts where possible, unless another library or manual JS is requested.
 You need to pull in the required uPlot JavaScript and CSS first.
-- The shared canvas (experimental) is already set up.
-Don't change its dimensions, which are set to the full screen size.
-The background is transparent to respect the user's theme, probably not white or black.
-You can clear to some other background color but only if needed.
-You can draw or draw in saturated colors or medium gray, which is visible in most themes, or use the --text CSS variable which definitely contrasts with the background.
-- Please use the TOP LEFT part of the canvas by default.
-Don't center in the canvas or try to fill the width or height unless requested.
-If you use another part it can be hard for the user to view it all.
 - For graphics and interaction, it's better to use this direct method in the browser rather than one of the JavaScript agents, which cannot yet return images.
 - If the user wants to see the code, they can enable our view -> code option.
 - You can add canvases, divs, svg, etc inline in the chat as needed.
 Please use unique descriptive IDs when doing so.